 Therefore, we use a single omni-directional camera for environmental measurement.
 The structure from motion (SFM) is a kind of motion stereo method.
-The SFM estimates camera motions (the relative relations of camera positions and orientations), and then measures objects in images.
+The SFM method estimates camera movement (the relative relations of camera positions and orientations), and then measures objects in images.
 We have already proposed a measurement method based on the SFM [12].
-Our method extracts and tracks feature points to get corresponding points in an omni-directional image sequence.
-By using position relations of the corresponding points, the method estimates camera motions and measures its environment.
+Our method extracts and tracks feature points to get corresponding points in an omnidirectional image sequence.
+By using position relations of the corresponding points, the method estimates camera movement and measures its environment.
 A triangular mesh is generated from measurement data.
 By texture-mapping, a 3D environment model is constructed.

-Estimation of precise camera motion is important for improvement of the accuracy in measurement by the SFM.
-Then, we propose a method which estimates precise camera motions by taking advantage of an entire field of view of omni-directional camera.
+Estimation of precise camera movement is important for improvement of the accuracy in measurement by the SFM.
+Then, we propose a method which estimates precise camera movement by taking advantage of an entire field of view of omni-directional camera.